elywin/Devpost/_posts/2021-07-07-reactnativeEnvSetup.md

 > $HOME/.bash_profile

-> `Make sure you use the correct Android SDK path.
-You can find the actual location of the SDK in the Android Studio "Preferences" dialog, under Appearance & Behavior → System Settings → Android SDK.`
+**NB:**  Make sure you use the correct Android SDK path.
+You can find the actual location of the SDK in the Android Studio "Preferences" dialog, under Appearance & Behavior → System Settings → Android SDK.

 When the file opens add the following lines:
 ```
 export ANDROID_HOME=$HOME/Android/Sdk
 export PATH=$PATH:$ANDROID_HOME/emulator